NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Principle 2 for Reno-Friendliness

 CUBIC promotes per-flow fairness to Reno.
-Note that Reno performs well over paths with short RTTs and small bandwidths (or small BDPs).
-There is only a scalability problem in networks with long RTTs and large bandwidths (or large BDPs).
+Note that Reno performs well over paths with small bandwidth-delay products, and only experiences problems when attempting to increase bandwidth utilization on paths with large bandwidth-delay products.

-A congestion control algorithm designed to be friendly to Reno on a per-flow basis must increase its congestion window less aggressively in small BDP networks than in large BDP networks.
+A congestion control algorithm designed to be friendly to Reno on a per-flow basis must increase its congestion window less aggressively in small-BDP networks than in large-BDP networks.

 The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller in small-BDP networks than